lab11/powerblade/data_collection/emoncms/README.md

         docker build -t yourname/emoncms .

     This step will take a minute to create all the required dependencies.

+    If you want to run the webserver using a domain and not just localhost, you need to edit emoncms.conf (the nginx conf file) to specify the correct `server_name`.

 3. Setup the host machine so that we can save persistent data.